History of Uppsala: 1810–1905: Union era

-War era (1905–1945)
+1907–1945: War era

 In 1921 the State Institute for Racial Biology, known as the Statens institut för rasbiologi, was established in Uppsala as a governmental agency for eugenics.
 It was the world's first of its kind.
 The pro-Nazi physician Herman Bernhard Lundborg was appointed as the first head of the institute, but after he was removed and replaced by Gunnar Dahlberg in 1936 the institute developed towards a less racist and more medicinal and statistical direction.
 In 1939 Bollhusmötet, "the ball house meeting", took place in Uppsala.
 It was organized by the student body at the university.
 A majority of the assembly made an official protest against accepting ten Jewish academic refugees from Nazi Germany.

 During the war era the philosophy faculty at the university grew, and subjects like archaeology, art history and modern languages were introduced.
 Among the most eminent professors at the university were The Svedberg, Arne Tiselius, Harald Hjärne, Adolf Noreen and Nathan Söderblom.
 A meta-ethical emotivist view called Uppsalafilosofin, the Uppsala school, was introduced by Axel Hägerström and his students, which inspired the development of the legal view Uppsalaskolan.
 Between the years 1880 and 1945 the number of students at the university tripled from 1500 to 4500, and Uppsala was one of the fastest-growing cities in Sweden.

-Modern Uppsala (1945– )
+1946–present: Modern Uppsala

 In the post-war era Uppsala has experienced comprehensive urban renewal.
 Unlike most of Europe, Sweden never participated in World War II, so its pre-war infrastructure was intact.
 But due to severe repair needs and modernistic ideals most of the old city was demolished.
 Instead, a new city centre was erected, mostly in modernistic and functionalistic style.
 However, similarly to the demolition and redesign of the city in 1643 the area around the cathedral were left standing.

 In the 50-year period between 1940 and 1990 the population of Uppsala municipality more than doubled, growing from 74,000 inhabitants to 156,000.
 This increased the need for city expansion, which was made possible due to the post–World War II economic expansion.
 In the Million Programme-era of the 1960s and 1970s several new districts such as Flogsta, Gottsunda, Nyby, Sunnersta and Gränby were built.

 The number of university students increased rapidly, from 8,000 in 1960 to 21,000 in 1970.
 During the tenure of the principal Torgny T:son Segerstedt from 1955 to 1978 more students were admitted to the university than during its entire earlier history combined.
 Simultaneously Uppsala underwent severe de-industrialisation, with many of the 19th century enterprises shutting down.

 In 2011 the population of Uppsala municipality surpassed 200,000 persons.